woylie/flop/README.md

 | SQLite   | Supported and tested in CI |

 Flop builds queries with `Ecto.Query` and only uses a couple of fragments to bridge the gap between databases.
-The library might work with more Ecto adapter, but it is only tested with the databases listed above.
+The library might work with other Ecto adapters, but it is only tested with the databases listed above.

 Some behavior depends on the used adapter.